jhustata/livre/_build/html/_sources/intro.md

 Welcome to the [340.600](https://www.jhsph.edu/courses/course/36824/2023/340.600.11/stata-programming) Summer Institute Course in Stata Programming!

 This class will be offered in a hybrid-format to cater to both those who will be in-person at the Bloomberg School (**Room W4019**) and those who will be joining us virtually (Zoom [link](https://jhjhm.zoom.us/j/98481767907)).
 In-person attendees are encouraged to also log into zoom, which allows students to share code and to collectively `debug` as a group.
-Students last summer unanimiously described this as one of the best aspects of their learning experience.
+Students last summer described this as one of the best aspects of their learning experience.

 By contrast, exclusively in-person class formats without the zoom option make it difficult for students to articulate the issues they might be confronting.
 This makes collective troubleshooting a nightmare.